FRAug: Tackling Federated Learning with Non-IID Features via Representation Augmentation: Abstract

 \section{Abstract}

-Federated Learning (FL) is a decentralized learning paradigm, in which multiple clients collaboratively train deep learning models without centralizing their local data, and hence preserve data privacy.
-Real-world applications usually involve a distribution shift across the datasets of the different clients, which hurts the generalization ability of the clients to unseen samples from their respective data distributions.
-In this work, we address the recently proposed feature shift problem where the clients have different feature distributions, while the label distribution is the same.
-We propose Federated Representation Augmentation (FRAug) to tackle this practical and challenging problem.
-Our approach generates synthetic client-specific samples in the embedding space to augment the usually small client datasets.
-For that, we train a shared generative model to fuse the clients knowledge learned from their different feature distributions.
-This generator synthesizes client-agnostic embeddings, which are then locally transformed into client-specific embeddings by Representation Transformation Networks (RTNets).
-By transferring knowledge across the clients, the generated embeddings act as a regularizer for the client models and reduce overfitting to the local original datasets, hence improving generalization.
-Our empirical evaluation on public benchmarks and a real-world medical dataset demonstrates the effectiveness of the proposed method, which substantially outperforms the current state-of-the-art FL methods for non-IID features, including PartialFed and FedBN.
+Federated Learning (FL) is a decentralized machine learning paradigm, in which multiple clients collaboratively train neural networks without centralizing their local data, and hence preserve data privacy.
+However, real-world FL applications usually encounter challenges arising from distribution shifts across the local datasets of individual clients.
+These shifts may drift the global model aggregation or result in convergence to deflected local optimum.
+While existing efforts have addressed distribution shifts in the label space, an equally important challenge remains relatively unexplored.
+This challenge involves situations where the local data of different clients indicate identical label distributions but exhibit divergent feature distributions.
+This issue can significantly impact the global model performance in the FL framework.
+In this work, we propose Federated Representation Augmentation (FRAug) to resolve this practical and challenging problem.
+FRAug optimizes a shared embedding generator to capture client consensus.
+Its output synthetic embeddings are transformed into client-specific by a locally optimized RTNet to augment the training space of each client.
+Our empirical evaluation on three public benchmarks and a real-world medical dataset demonstrates the effectiveness of the proposed method, which substantially outperforms the current state-of-the-art FL methods for feature distribution shifts, including PartialFed and FedBN.